-Pankaj speaking That’s a very good question.
-And I would say a strategic partner can definitely help here, because it does a strategic partner has worked previously when Fortune 100 company, these companies have generally similar kind of guidelines for preparing their patent application.
+Pankaj speaking– That’s a very good question.
+And, I would say a strategic partner can definitely help here.
+Because it does a strategic partner has worked previously with Fortune 100 company.
+These companies have generally similar kind of guidelines for preparing their patent application.

-So strategic partner at what they can do is they can prepare a set of best practices that they generally follow or that should be followed for preparing the patent application and share those with the patent manager and seek his views on that.
-That can take care of the initial lead walk, our initial effort of preparing the document, and then based upon the feedback of the patent manager, the document can be finalize.
+So, strategic partner can prepare a set of best practices.
+The practices that they generally follow or should follow for preparing the patent application.
+And, then share those with the patent manager and seek his views on that.
+That can take care of the initial lead walk, our initial effort of preparing the document.
+Then, based upon the feedback of the patent manager, the document can be finalize.

-This helps in two ways, because everything is finalized in the beginning itself, and the expectations are set, The pattern, the enterprise, that attorneys in the enterprise would know their responsibilities, and the strategic partner will know the expectation of the enterprice from them.
+This helps in two ways.
+Because everything gets finalized in the beginning itself.
+And, the expectations are set.
+The patent, the enterprise, that attorneys in the enterprise would know their responsibilities.
+And, the strategic partner will know the expectation of the enterprise from them.
 So, this will really help in fine tuning the relationship or building up the trust I will say.

-Hmm, if you were, let’s say, supporting an enterprise with building patent portfolio, and then you had these cost pressures, which are, I think, piling up these days on all the firms, how would you view this kind of relationship?
-What would you, how could this be a beneficial opportunity for you?
+If you were, let’s say, supporting an enterprise with building patent portfolio.
+And, then you had these cost pressures, which are piling up these days on all the firms.
+How would you view this kind of relationship?
+How could this be a beneficial opportunity for you?
 Put it like that.
 Or would occur like, your business going away.
-And how could, you know, make the best out of it?
+And how could you make the best out of it?

-Ben speaking I would absolutely advocate for this this hybrid model, as I mentioned earlier, the level of interplay that you can achieve with using the information that your game, say from a searching standpoint, and there is.
+Ben speaking– I would absolutely advocate for this hybrid model.
+As I mentioned earlier, the level of interplay that you can achieve with using the information that your game, say, from a searching standpoint, and there is.

-Anant Kataria Speaking OK, so, even if you were the law firm that was initially handling a percent of the business and now you get this opportunity of, you know, serving you, the customer with reduced, surprising in better service, you think this makes sense as a long-term solution?
+Anant Kataria speaking– So, even if you were the law firm that was initially handling a percent of the business.
+And, now you get this opportunity of serving the customer with reduced, surprising in better service, you think this makes sense as a long-term solution?

-Ben Speaking Yes, yes And I would present wholeheartedly the opportunity for the enterprise to participate in some type of this in this exact model.
+Ben Speaking– Yes and I would present wholeheartedly the opportunity for the enterprise to participate in some type of this in this exact model.
 Now, of course there’s always other considerations that may come into play or majority of the applications or convention disclosures, subject to export control.

-Of course, in those rare circumstances, you would probably not leverage the model, but I would say in all other circumstances, this is a Extremely valuable arrangement for moving forward with the portfolio of an enterprise
+Of course, in those rare circumstances, you would probably not leverage the model.
+But, I would say in all other circumstances, this is an extremely valuable arrangement for moving forward with the portfolio of an enterprise.

-Pankaj speaking Just one thing I want to add here is that this model is not going to effect negatively because the budget is constraint.
+Pankaj speaking– I want to add one thing here that this model is not going to effect negatively.
+That is because the budget is constraint.
 There are only two options with an enterprise, either reduce the number of patent filing .
 Again, the US.
 Law firm is not going to receive many patent applications.
-But with the help of the strategic partner, uh, the enterprise is trying to manage and maintain the patent filing and patent preparation.
-And in this way, I think, by the US Law Firm Bill, in fact, received increased number of patent preparation work, then the reduced number of patents.
+But, with strategic partner, the enterprise is trying to manage and maintain the patent filing and preparation.
+And, in this way, by the US Law Firm Bill, in fact, received increased number of patent preparation work, then the reduced number of patents.

 Perfect.
 Well, thank you so much, Ben.
 Thank you so much, Pankaj, this has been a wonderful session.
 It was lovely.
 Having these questions and you know, real-time answers from you guys, that was good.
-I’m sure our listeners have also taken some great takeaways from this session and they’ll be able to use several of these pointers in their business while building patent portfolio.
+I’m sure our listeners also have great takeaways from this session.
+And, they’ll be able to use several of these pointers in their business while building patent portfolio.

-We weren’t able to cover the questions that we received, but, you know, if there are any questions that our audience has later on, or once you view the, the recording of this webinar, please feel free to send those to us at firstname.lastname@example.org
+We weren’t able to cover the questions that we received.
+But, if there are any questions that our audience has later on or once you view the recording of this webinar, please feel free to send those to us at email@example.com

 Please keep an eye on your inbox for the new communication you might get from us for our subsequent webinars.
 Thank you.